react-navigation/react-navigation.github.io/versioned_docs/version-7.x/route-object.md

 ---
-id: route-prop
+id: route-object
-title: Route prop reference
+title: Route object reference
-sidebar_label: Route prop
+sidebar_label: Route object
 ---

 Each `screen` component in your app is provided with the `route` prop automatically.
 The prop contains various information regarding current route (place in navigation hierarchy component lives).